-Valentine’s Day is the day to celebrate all things romantic – including movies!
-And with our first ever Romance and Comedy Award closing just last week, this seemed like the perfect time for us to put together a small list of our favorite romantic films that we think all writers should watch.
+To celebrate the release of our forthcoming Romance and Comedy Award 2023 we have put together a small list of our favorite romantic films that we think all writers should watch.

 1. DOCTOR ZHIVAGO